 Much like the law itself, there is a complexity to criminal records that cannot be tagged with a mere ‘pass’ or ‘fail’ stamp and the differences in various convictions are vast.
 Consider an applicant with a criminal record of fraud applying for a financial role within a major bank.
 The conflict is obvious.
 But another candidate with a minor possession offence from their youth may have no reason why they can’t excel in the same position.

-Perhaps the biggest indicator that criminal records should be looked at beyond the surface level is that a whopping proportion of the Australian population has one.
-In fact, 1.79% of the population committed a criminal offence in the 2018–19 period alone.
+Perhaps the biggest indicator that criminal records should be looked at beyond the surface level is that a whopping proportion of the population in Australia and New Zealand has one.
+In fact, 394,466 Australians committed a criminal offence in the 2018–19 period alone.
+And in New Zealand, 65,213 adults were charged with an offence in 2019/2020.
 Extrapolate that over several years and there is a significant portion of the population (even accounting for repeat offenders) making up the job pool.
 That means companies with large hiring drives may be overlooking good-quality applicants simply because they choose to deny anyone with a criminal record.

 Criminal records may be an opportunity for deeper conversation